KingScooty/html5-deploy-via-capistrano/README.md

 5. Change line 10 `set :domain, "xxx.xxx.xxx.xxx"` to the IP of your VPS.
 6. This script deploys to `"/home/www/#{application}/html"` by default*

-*A production folder and staging folder will be created in this deploy dir to enable a staging domain for testing, and a production domain for production ready code*
+*A production folder and staging folder will be created in this deploy dir to enable a staging domain for testing, and a production domain for production ready code* **Please ensure your VPS is configured, and hosts file matches deploy locations.**

 ##Deploying